Floods sweep cars into sea, damage homes in northeast Spain

 Sancho’s daughter Carla Bayerri said that they watched helplessly as “part of the terrace went into the sea.”

-Other parts of Spain’s central and northern areas, including Madrid, also saw flooding on Wednesday.
+Other parts of Spain’s central and northern areas, including Madrid and nearby Toledo, also saw flooding on Wednesday.

 Firefighters used a helicopter to rescue three people in serious danger.
-More had to pulled from cars that were caught in the rising waters.
+More had to be pulled from cars that were caught in the rising waters.

 Regional authorities relocated 58 residents into hotels, while another 16 spent the night on cots in a sports pavilion.
 Four people had to be rescued at a nearby camping ground that was also badly damaged.